uncatcrea/wpak-addon-pushwoosh/README.md

 Plus, you need to activate this addon for each WP-AppKit application that will use it, simply by checking the _WP AppKit PushWhoosh_ checkbox.

-Once you created your app both in PushWoosh and WP-AppKit, you need to put its **Application Code** into the _PushWoosh ID_ field from WP-AppKit screen.
+Once you created your app both in PushWoosh and WP-AppKit, you need to put its **Application Code** into the _PushWoosh Application code_ field from WP-AppKit screen.

 ![PushWoosh WP-AppKit addon metabox print screen](http://uncatcrea.github.io/wpak-addon-pushwoosh/addon_metabox.png)